Blackhawks rally to beat Blue Jackets in shootout

-COLUMBUS, Ohio (AP)The Chicago Blackhawks won in a shootout, and the Columbus Blue Jackets may have lost something more valuable than the game: their starting goalie.
+COLUMBUS, Ohio (AP)Jonathan Toews and Patrick Kane scored shootout goals to lift the Chicago Blackhawks to a 3-2 win over the Columbus Blue Jackets on Sunday night.

-Joonas Korpisalo had to leave the game with an injury after unsuccessfully trying to stop the first-round overtime shot from Jonathan Toews.
-Columbus backup Elvis Merzlikins entered the game cold and allowed the third-round shooter, Patrick Kane, to juke him and get one in on the net.

-Chicago goalie Robin Lehner then shut down Nathan Gerbe in the third round of the tie-breaker to preserve the Blackhawks’ 3-2 win.
+Chicago goalie Robin Lehner stopped Nathan Gerbe in the third round of the tiebreaker to seal the win.
+Lehner finished with 31 saves through overtime.

-There was no update on the nature or seriousness of the injury to Korpisalo, who has been outstanding as of late.
-The Blue Jackets have been ravaged by injuries, but the loss of Korpisalo for any extended time could devastating.
-Merlikins has played in nine games this season and has yet to get a win.

-”(Korpisalo’s) been a rock for us for awhile,” Blue Jackets captain Nick Foligno said. ”Hopefully it’s not too serious. … We would have liked to have gotten that win for him tonight because he played outstanding again.”

 The Blackhawks, who have won four of the last five, got third-period goals from Dylan Strome and Erik Gustafsson to send the game into the extra period.